LuisRM-btc/LuisRM-btc/README.md

 ### Hi there, I'm Luis! 👋

-I'm a **Bitcoin Engineer & Builder** based in Canada/Mexico.
+I'm a **Bitcoin Engineer & Builder** based in Mexico.
-I'm transitioning from a background in construction to building the future of finance.
 My philosophy is simple: **High Agency & Low Time Preference.**

-I architect **Offline-First** solutions using **AI Agents** (Cursor, Claude, Antigravity) to build robust, secure, and user-friendly Bitcoin tools faster than traditional workflows.
+I architect **Offline-First** solutions using **AI Agents** to build robust, secure, and user-friendly Bitcoin tools faster than traditional workflows.

 ---